muskosan/muskosan/README.md

 ## I'm Alexander 👋

 ### **Designer & Developer** living in the Seattle area
-#### This
+#### Personal account, doesn't include private repos or years of work accounts.
-Senior level designer and developer with 15+ years of experience.
+Designer and developer with 15+ years of experience.
 Design Engineer, Creative Developer.

 ### 🚀 What I Do